MicrosoftDocs/appcenter-docs/docs/analytics/event-metrics.md

 - The maximum number of event properties per event is 20.
 When more than 20 properties are sent, the first 20 properties are processed, and the rest are automatically dropped.
 - The SDK truncates event names to the first 256 characters.
 - The SDK truncates each property key and value to the first 125 characters.
-- The portal will show up the 10 property values with highest count.
+- The portal will show up to the 10 property values with highest counts.

 ## Breadcrumbs (Events before a crash)